cbare/R-adventures/README.md

 R-adventures
 ============

-Adventures in R. A place for fooling around with data in the strange language that is R.
+Adventures in R. A place for fooling around with data in the strange and wonderful language that is R.